h2oai/authn-py/README.md

         token_endpoint_url argument.
   - `token_endpoint_url`: URL of the token endpoint that should be used for the access token exchange.
 Mutually exclusive with the issuer_url argument.
+        If not provided explicitly, the value of the `H2O_CLOUD_TOKEN_ENDPOINT_URL` environment variable is used if set.
 - `client_secret`: Optional OAuth 2.0 client secret for the confidential clients.
 Used only when provided.
 - `scope`: Optionally sets the the scope for which the access token should be